 Because a little bit of Feta goes a long way, I only use one gallon of milk instead of the two that I normally use for cheese.
-One pound(ish) of Feta will last me quite a while.
+One pound(ish) of Feta will last me several months.
 This cheese freezes beautifully, but can also be kept in brine in the fridge or in olive oil on the counter or in a cold room.

 Pin for later

-- 1 packet of Feta culture (I get mine here)
+- 1 packet of Feta cheese culture (I get mine here)

-- 1/2 tsp liquid rennet (if using double strength, use 1/2 the amount)
+- 1/2 tsp single strength liquid rennet (if using double strength, use 1/2 the amount)

 - 1/4 cup cool, filtered water

 - 1/3 cup sea salt dissolved in 1/2 gallon water OR